EPhysLab-UVigo/damflow-minosil-data/README.md

-# damflow-minosil-data
+# Miño-Sil River Basin: Dams, Flow Regime, and Extreme Events
+This repository contains the data associated with the research paper:

-Data about Impact of dams on river regime and extreme flow events in Miño-Sil river basin (NW of the Iberian Peninsula)
+**"Impact of Dams on River Regime and Extreme Flow Events in Miño-Sil River Basin (NW of the Iberian Peninsula)"**